5 min read

 My main thing in life just now is my collection of online businesses.
 Now, I'm doing quite well at the moment.
 My income is growing.
 But it's still nowhere near a lot of entrepreneurs, especially other bootstrapped founders.

-For instance, my friend Tom who is part of my High Signal community of entrepreneurs is the co-founder of Tweet Hunter which hit $1m in revenue after a year.
+For instance, my friend Tom is the co-founder of Tweet Hunter which hit $1m in revenue after a year.
 (Since originally writing this article Tweet Hunter has now been acquired).
 So if I compared myself with Tom, I would feel bad.

 The problem though is if you compare yourself to other entrepreneurs you also subconsciously put yourself in competition.
 In this case, Tom makes more money than me.
 So logically if I compare myself with him, I should want his business to fail and for him to be broke, or at least make less money than me.
 If Tweet Hunter's revenue suddenly tanked, I would be making more than Tom - yippee!